About

 New York, NY

-Safia is a passionate human rights activist, learner, and world explorer.
-After high school, Safia moved to Jordan to work for the UN Relief and Works Agency to establish policy on behalf of Middle Eastern refugees.
-There, she worked directly with individuals in schools and camps in Zarqa and Amman on issues to do with primary education, vocational training, and health resources.
+To use my dad’s words, I am a passionate human rights activist, learner, and world explorer.
+After high school, I moved to Jordan to work for the UN Relief and Works Agency to establish policy on behalf of Palestine refugees.
+There, I worked directly with individuals in schools and camps in Zarqa and Amman on issues to do with primary education, vocational training, and health resources.

-Following this experience, she pursued a Dual BA between Columbia University and Science Po, where she was able to study international politics and government in Menton, France and human rights in New York.
-During this time, she worked in a number of human rights research and advocacy roles, including with the World Bank, the UN Refugee Agency, the International Union on the Conservation of Nature, and Columbia Law School.
-This work has taken her around the world for research, conferences, and local consultancies, allowing her to visit over 100 countries.
+Following this experience, I pursued a Dual BA between Columbia University and Science Po, where I was able to study international politics and government in Menton, France and human rights in New York.
+During this time, I worked in a number of human rights research and advocacy roles, including with the World Bank, the UN Refugee Agency, IUCN, the State Department, and the Center for Justice and Accountability.
+This work has take me around the world for research, conferences, and local consultancies, allowing me to visit over 100 countries.

-Graduating with top honors from Columbia, Safia then attended the London School of Economics for an MSc in Conflict Studies, and is now studying at Columbia Law School.
-She currently works with Ridgeway Information as a nuclear non-proliferation researcher.
+Graduating with top honors from Columbia, I then attended the London School of Economics for an MSc in Conflict Studies, and am now studying at Columbia Law School.
+Over my 1L summer I worked for Amnesty International in Beirut and currently intern at the International Center for Transitional Justice and the Quincy Institute.